 As the first academic field to emphasize cross-cultural research, anthropology has often deeply influenced ethnomusicology in terms of both theories and methods, about which Liz Mackinlay has questioned: “What kind of discipline is ethnomusicology with/out decolonizing talk, and further, is talk alone enough to decolonize?”
 (2015, p.
 8).
 Ethnomusicology–the global study of music in human life–now evidently seeks to identify effective ways of improving its diversity and openness as a field.
 In their “Open Letter from SEM Past Presidents on Racism” (SEM 2020), ten former presidents of the Society for Ethnomusicology (SEM) recently acknowledged that “Deep-seated white supremacy and colonialism shape SEM, and SEM is a site in which these systems of power are produced and reproduced.
 This situation demands a strong and proactive response.”
 This public admission came even while some noted with caution that such discussions can become hypercritical and even risk “degenerating into unhelpful binaries of Culture Wars-led identity politics” (Tan, 2021, p.
 5; See also Moosavi, 2020).

 Earlier publications have asserted that “Decolonizing methodologies, as an approach, is especially relevant to ethnomusicologists from indigenous backgrounds with an interest in studying the history of their own people’s music” (Hebert and McCollum 2014, p.
 134).
 Still, although there are “unique advantages to indigenous scholarship that emphasizes a decidedly introspective orientation” (Hebert & McCollum, 2022, p.
 12), we suggest here that a decolonized approach can be relevant to all musicians and music scholars.
 Chávez and Skelchy (2019) argue that “the impulse to theorize in ethnomusicology has contributed to the abstraction of decolonization from practical applications” (p.
 116), and as a more concrete way of decolonizing ethnomusicology, they support “collaboration between ethnomusicologists, composers, and musicologists, which can take the form of publications, musical compositions, or live performance.
 The benefit of these collaborations could be furthering a dialogue about decolonization in music departments that addresses ways of listening, composing, and thinking about music studies” (p.
-138).
-It is in such a way that decolonial approaches may be especially relevant to intercultural music ensembles.
+138), in a way that is relevant for higher education in music, music ensembles and the continued work of The Six Tones.

 In the field of live performance there are also ongoing discussions concerning colonialism and how it is a part of a power structure that defines boundaries between categories of music.
 In a recent article, musician and scholar George Lewis (2021) concludes that “I feel that we already know what colonialism sounds like.
 We hear it at all too many contemporary music festivals around the world” (para.
 2).
 Lewis further argues, however, that “the composers and improvisers are not the ones producing the sounds of colonialism” (para.
 2), but it is rather the politics of cultural institutions and curators that enforce a colonial structure.
 This is an experience that is shared by The Six Tones and perhaps related to the liberating change of the group’s identity toward becoming active on the experimental music scene in Vietnam rather than only as a player on the European scene, a point we will come back to in Chapter 3.
 Deliberate efforts to escape a scene that had long been shaped by colonial attitudes paved the way for developing new understandings of our shared musical work.